FOWA: A place for Florida outdoor communicators.

 It is an opportunity to learn where to find the stories about the outdoors that readers are interested in, how to be a better content creator, how to and where to sell your content, and to be surrounded by a strong network of like-minded people.When I moved back to Southwest Florida more than a decade ago, my job meant I became of a member of the FOWA.
 It also meant I was in charge of coordinating the 2008 FOWA Annual Conference in Charlotte County, which was secured by my predecessor and I had big shoes to fill.
 As my writing and content creation has expanded over the years, I now hold dual membership, one as an industry related company with a Corporate/Tourism membership, and the other as a content producer with an Active membership.

 FOWA has become my family and has enriched my personal and professional growth.
 Recently, the membership elected me First-Vice/President Elect of the organization and I am humbled with their confidence and am thrilled with the opportunities ahead.
 This organization is important enough to keep in my life not only to help me achieve my content creation goals but to assist established and aspiring outdoor communicators with their goals.
 Does that sound like you?
 Or, do you own a business or have a product that outdoor communicators should share with their readers (fishing, hunting, paddling, etc)?
 If so, I would be honored if you considered being part of this talented group of Florida outdoor communicators.
-Learn more about FOWA at www.fowa.org or reach out to me at email@example.com.
+Learn more about FOWA at opens in a new windowwww.fowa.org or reach out to me at opens in a new email@example.com new email.